Skip to Content

 • Running a line to confirm all bollards in an array are in a straight line

-Proper alignment ensures consistent spacing, uniform appearance, and predictable performance once the concrete has cured.
+Proper alignment ensures consistent spacing, a uniform appearance, and reliable performance once the concrete has fully cured.

 Concrete Mixing, Placement & Agitation

-Concrete quality and placement directly impact bollard performance.
-Concrete should be mixed according to manufacturer specifications, with correct water-to-cement ratios to achieve the desired strength without compromising durability.
+The quality and placement of concrete are critical to the long-term performance of bollards.
+Concrete should be mixed according to manufacturer specifications, maintaining proper water-to-cement ratios to achieve the desired strength without compromising durability.

-Excess water can weaken cured concrete, while insufficient mixing may result in voids or poor consolidation.
-During placement, agitation or vibration helps remove air pockets and ensures full contact between the concrete and steel pipe.
+Excess water can weaken the cured concrete, while inadequate mixing may create voids or reduce consolidation.
+During placement, agitation or vibration helps eliminate air pockets and ensures full contact between the concrete and the steel pipe.

 Concrete Strength & PSI Considerations